Craftsman CMCBL730P1 - 20V 410 CFM Cordless Brushless Blower

 Zoom on the Craftsman CMCBL730P1

-A 20V brushless motor powers the CMCBL730P1, which operates fully cordless for versatile handling.
+The CMCBL730P1 is equipped with a 20V brushless motor and runs on battery power, enabling mobility without a cord.
 It comes with one 5.0Ah battery which can provide up to 24 minutes of runtime on a full charge.

-Weighing 6.6 lbs as a bare tool and 9.2 lbs with the battery, the handheld design allows the operator to control airflow with one hand.
+This cordless handheld blower weighs 6.6 lbs without the battery and 9.2 lbs with it, enabling one-handed control of airflow.
 The CMCBL730P1 is compatible with Craftsman’s VersaTrack™ wall storage system.

 Product Videos